RateCity.com.au

 article cover image

-A cooling off period is a length of time that follows signing a contract to purchase property, during which a buyer can choose to terminate the agreement without being in breach of contract and losing their deposit.
-This gives you a window of opportunity to change your mind about a property purchase if your circumstances change, or you decide it’s not right for you.
+• A cooling off period in real estate is a length of time after you sign a contract to purchase property when you can terminate the agreement without breaching the contract and losing your deposit.
+This gives you a window of opportunity to change your mind about a real estate purchase if your circumstances change, or you decide it’s not right for you.

-For example, if you signed a contract with a five-day cooling off period to buy a house, then changed your mind about the purchase, you could exercise the cooling off period to withdraw from the agreement within five days.
+For example, if you signed a contract to buy a house with a five-day cooling off period, then changed your mind about the purchase, you could exercise the cooling off period to withdraw from the agreement within five days.
 You’d get your deposit back (minus a small fee), so you could still go out and make an offer on another property if you wished.

-The exact rules around how cooling off periods work varies from state to state, so it’s important to check the facts before you sign on any dotted lines.
+The exact rules around how cooling off periods work vary in Australia’s different states and territories, so it’s important to check the facts before you sign on any dotted lines.

 When should I use a cooling off period?

-Some common reasons why a buyer might use the cooling off period include:
+Some common reasons why a buyer might make use of a cooling off period when buying a house include:

 • If the building and pest inspection, or strata report, reveals issues with the property